agiledev-students-spring2023/final-project-quizverse/instructions-0a-app-map-wireframes.md

 ### UX-DESIGN.md

-Overwrite the contents of the `UX-DESIGN.md` in your team's assignment repository with a new version that shows the app map and each of the wireframe diagrams.
+Overwrite the contents of the `UX-DESIGN.md` document in your team's project repository with a new version that shows the app map and each of the wireframe diagrams.

 - The diagrams must be displayed in a logical order and in a visual size that is easy to view when posted on GitHub.com.
 - Make this document easy-to-read, with clear headings and sub-headings, and good formatting of text.